 Blood Sugar Regulation

 Palm sugar has lower quantities of glucose and, by extension, a lower glycemic index than table sugar and honey.
-A lower glycemic index will aid in stabilizing the levels of blood sugar in your body compared to other sweeteners (7).
+A lower glycemic index will aid in managing the levels of blood sugar in your body compared to other sweeteners (7).
 Your energy levels will, therefore, not spike and crash erratically.
 Eventually, the strain on your heart will also be reduced.

 Increased Antioxidants Levels